 When AJ Birkbeck passed away in late 2021, the PFAS Alliance and the Michigan Environmental Council came together to form the AJ Birkbeck Scholarship Fund, made possible by the generous donations of dozens of compassionate people.

-Applications are now being accepted below until Feb.
-28, 2023.
+Applications for this scholarship will be collected through April 1, 2023.
 You can also read more about the scholarship, the man who inspired it, and the state of PFAS in Michigan below, too.